Hannah Lena Rebel: Career

 At first, Hannah Lena Rebel has been working as a choreographer and dance instructor for several school musical projects and ballet schools.
 From 2020 to 2024, she has been teaching music at the Beth-Jakov school in Vienna, for which she also composed a play called Im Spielzeugladen that was performed in 2022 and published as a book called Whimsical Wonders - A Toy Store's Timeless Tales, illustrated by Slovakian artist and Fellow of the RSA, Petra Stefankova.
 She has also published the philosophical children's book The Fly on the Honey Bread which was originally based on one of her texts called Musical Phenomena in Everyday Life and for which Petra also provided her beautiful illustrations.

 In October 2023, Hannah was part of the Red Bull Scoring Challenge where one of her orchestral compositions called Volatile Vision was chosen to be recorded at the Synchron Stage Vienna and produced for the album The Orchestrals 1 for Sounds of Red Bull.
 Her musical work also includes short films in collaboration with the Vienna Film Academy, an album of tension/suspense/horror tracks for the production library Amadea Music Productions, compositions for BigBand like her jazz composition Toccatta, performed in 2022 at Porgy & Bess with the Austrian Jazzcomposers Orchestra and published by Universal Edition, a collaboration with the sound library Triumph Audio and more.

 Besides her careers in composition and dance, Hannah has also got certificates and Mini-MBA's from the European Institute of Leadership and Management in Business Administration, Innovation Management, Projekt Management, Leadership and many more.

 In September 2023, she has become a part of the Royal Society of Arts Young Fellows Advisory Board.
 She has also been part of the RSA's annual Fellow Festival in London, has been listed in the RSA's 50 Famous Fellows list and has been invited to the RSA's President's Dinner with HRH The Princess Royal in 2024.
 In July 2024, she got interviewed by The NYC Daily Post for a two-part feature about her creative endeavours that ranked on top of The NYC Daily Post's Popular News a few days after.
 At the Fellow Festival 2025, some of her compositions were performed by a string sextet of the BBC Orchestra.

-Hannah is now working in the Sound and Multimedia department at the Volksoper Vienna.
+Since January 2025, Hannah has been working in the Sound and Multimedia department at the Volksoper Vienna.
+In addition, since November 2025, she is responsible for the social media presence of the Austrian Association of Sound and Music Designers (ÖTMV).
+Since January 2026, she has been pursuing a doctoral degree at the University of Music and Performing Arts Vienna (MDW), where she is studying the interaction between conductor and sound engineer in music theatre.